uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 |--|--|
 |![Full](QR-DACcomplexURLwithKey.png)|![Short](QR-DACshortRedirectURL.png)|

-### Decentralised authentication workflow
+### Federated authentication workflow

 In some cases access to (and update of) confidential data requires more than a shared secret that proves ownership of a serialised item but also requires evidence that the data requestor has an authorised role such as a competent authority, a recycling plant, or accredited auditor.
 When the data requestor is already known and registered with the data provider then a conventional "sign-in-with" federated authentication and authorisation mechanism such as [OAuth 2.0](https://oauth.net/2/) or [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) can be used.
+UNTP does not impose any restrictions on how a data provider authenticates and authorises access to protected data for users that are already known to the provider.

-However these kind of protocols require a relying-party relationship between the data provider that requires evidence of identity (eg a product passport issuer) and an identity provider that is the manager of the identity (eg a regulatory authority).
+However, these kind of protocols require a relying-party relationship between the data provider that requires evidence of identity (eg a product passport issuer) and an identity provider that is the manager of the identity (eg a regulatory authority).
 Although this "sign-in-with" protocol is easy to implement with social network identity providers who deliberately place low barriers to relying parties, more authoritative registers such as national business registers, land registers, trademark registers, and so on are much more conservative.
 They mostly either don't offer federated identity or even if they do, they are very restrictive about allowed relying parties.

+### Decentralised authentication workflow

 Decentralised protocols provide a much simpler and more scalable authentication and authorisation approach for decentralised architectures that avoids any need for direct collaboration or dependencies between data providers and identity providers.
 For example, consider an access rule defined by a China based battery manufacturer that says "to update battery status to `recycled` the requestor must be an accredited recycling establishment operating in a recognized jurisdiction (eg Australia).
 The workflow would be